Key Highlights

 Explore Different Models and Specifications of Small Track Loaders

-- Operating Capacity: Familiarize yourself with the rated operating capacity (ROC), which indicates the maximum weight the machine can safely lift and transport.
+- Operating Capacity: Familiarize yourself with the rated operating capacity (ROC), which indicates the maximum weight the loader can safely lift and transport.
 Models like the Cat 279D3 have an ROC of approximately 2,900 pounds, while the Cat 289D3 can handle around 3,700 pounds.

-- Lift Height: Assess the maximum lift height, especially if your tasks involve loading materials onto trucks or elevated surfaces.
+- Lift Height: Assess the maximum lift height, particularly if your tasks involve loading materials onto trucks or elevated surfaces.
 Vertical lift skid steers, such as the Cat 289D3, are designed for higher movements, enhancing their utility in various applications.

 - Hydraulic Flow: Evaluate the hydraulic flow rate, as it significantly impacts the performance of attachments.
 Higher flow rates enable more efficient operation of hydraulic tools.